simranrg/Prediction-of-Correct-barbell-lifts---Assignment/README.md

 Balanced Accuracy      0.8847   0.7652   0.7892   0.7934   0.8453
 ```

+### Interpretation of KAPPA Value
-#### KAPPA VALUE: used to assess the performance of a classification model by comparing the predicted classifications to the true classifications.The strength of agreement increases as the kappa value approaches 1.
+KAPPA VALUE is used to assess the performance of a classification model by comparing the predicted classifications to the true classifications.The strength of agreement increases as the kappa value approaches 1.
-#### so the kappa value and accuracy for decision tree is not very significant so we try to fit Random Forest model
+So the kappa value and accuracy for decision tree is not very significant so we try to fit Random Forest model

 ## RandomForest